fryktoria/On-the-Fly-Shortest-Path/README.md

 2. The splice loss multiplied by the distance from the start point to the entry point on the line layer
 3. The Fixed cost, only if the checkbox `+Fixed` of the plugin panel is checked

+## Build from Github sources

+1. Download all files from Github
+2. Create a directory named `On-the-Fly-Shortest-Path` and move all files to this directory
+3. Use your favorite compression tools to create a zip file **which contains the directory** and not the individual files.
+This structure is mandatory so that the set of files is understood by QGIS as a plugin.
+4. Install the plugin using the procedure in **[Installation](#Installation)** section.